izikeros/blog/content/posts/notes/how_to_select_rows_from_DataFrame-based_on_column_values.md

 Modified: '2023-07-12'
 Slug: how-to-select-rows-from-DataFrame-based-on-column-values
 Status: published
-Tags: python, pandas, pandas/indexing
+Tags: python, pandas, pandas/indexing, dataframe
 Title: How to Select Rows From a DataFrame Based on Column Values
+prompt: Give me long, stacoverflow-style text with snippets of code, analyse various use cases and various methods how to achieve this.
+Give me response as pre-formatted text (do not render tables and code fences)
 ---

-How to select rows from a DataFrame based on column values?

-> Give me long, stacoverflow-style text with snippets of code, analyse various use cases and various methods how to achieve this.
-Give me response as pre-formatted text (do not render tables and code fences)

 To select rows from a pandas DataFrame based on column values, you can use various methods.
 Here are some of the most common ones:

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->